 Gunung Kawi Sebatu Temple

 After a well deserved cold Coke, we got back on the bike and headed for the Gunung Kawi Sebatu Temple.
 It took us a while to get there, and we had a lot to still see on our list, so we didn’t go in.
 We jumped off the bike and took pictures, observing the locals entering by the side door with offerings.
 Next time I am there, I will definitely make a point of going back.

 The stuff we didn’t see

 Now, the reason we didn’t enter Gunung Kawi Sebatu was so we could go and see everything else.
 And yet, we didn’t actually manage to get anywhere else.
 This is where the real “getting lost” adventure started.
-Our offline GPS could not pinpoint us, so we had no idea where we were headed, and it seems both our sense of directions leave a lot to be desire.
+Our offline GPS could not pinpoint us, so we had no idea where we were headed, and it seems both our sense of directions leave a lot to be desired.

 On our quest to find Goa Gajah, as well as Tirta Empul, we found numerous villages, an array of amazing off-the-beaten-tracks temples, numerous dogs and a string of laughing children who thought it was hilarious to see two tourists completely lost in the middle of their villages.
 We didn’t make it anywhere, but I am pretty sure we saw more of the real Bali than if we had.
 So Sophie and Sarah: 1, confusing and unmarked dirt tracks: 0.